sevenDatabase/SevenDB/scripts/bench/README.md

-# SevenDB benchmark (throughput, reactive probe, optional emission latency)
+# SevenDB benchmark (throughput, reactive probe, optional emission latency, optional DURABLE SET)

 This is a small load generator for SevenDB that measures: